A shorter version of this article is published by the Financial Times.

 What's great about them is that they have all the tension and precision (as opposed to fatness or, heaven forfend, oakiness) that is currently in vogue but, unlike many Chardonnays from the rest of Australia or even from cooler parts of California such as the extreme Sonoma Coast, they have enough fruit to counterbalance the acidity and austerity.
 For my palate, some Chardonnays nowadays are just too skinny by half as winemakers try to prove just how much weight they've lost.

 Margaret River Chardonnay first came to international attention when the debut vintage of Leeuwin's top bottling, the 1980 Art Series with its Mouton Rothschild-esque label adornment of a painting specially chosen each year (the 2014 bottling is shown above), was voted best Chardonnay in the world by the British wine magazine Decanter in 1982.
-The Horgan family who founded Leeuwin were generous with cuttings from their world-beating vines, with the result that most of the region's Chardonnay is from the same clone, known as Gin Gin in Western Australia, Wente in California and Mendoza elsewhere.
+The Horgan family who founded Leeuwin were generous with cuttings from their world-beating vines, with the result that most of the region's Chardonnay is from the same clone, known as Gin Gin in Western Australia and Wente in California.

-This clone is useful in that the vines don't set fruit very well so that yields are low and the resulting wines have a good concentration of rather salty grapefruit-like fruit.
+This clone is useful in that the vines don't set fruit very well (they suffer from hen and chicken fruit set) so that yields are low and the resulting wines have a good concentration of rather salty grapefruit-like fruit.
 Virtually all the wines are aged in oak but, such is the competence of the winemakers and, presumably, the age of the barrels, that I did not detect a trace of oak in the final wines.

 We knew which wines we were tasting but not the order in which they were served so I did try to guess where each wine came from.
 The lone California example, the single-vineyard Stone Flat bottling from highly regarded Chardonnay exponent Kistler, was the most obvious, seeming fatter and sweeter than most.
 I thought the lone Oregonian, on the other hand, could have been burgundy, and indeed Domaine Drouhin's Édition Limitée is made by a Burgundian, Véronique Drouhin of Beaune.